was111607/sample-gcp-nlp-flask/backend_api/README.md

 Visit `https://[YOUR_PROJECT_ID].appspot.com` to view your deployed application.

 You can continue to make new versions of the application and deploy them with the above command.
-If you are not using the Cloud Shell, you are ready to [start coding](#get-started-coding)!
+If you are not using the Cloud Shell, head to [Get Started Coding](#get-started-coding)!

 ## Using the Cloud Shell
 Head over to the [Google Cloud Platform console](https://console.cloud.google.com/) and make sure you are in the desired project.